unbearables/graylog-plugin-jira/README.md

 Create Jira user, that will be used to create issues - this user will be a reporter of these issues.

 #### 2. Create custom field for duplicate issue checks (optional)
 Create custom field e.g. `Graylog hash` for easy duplicate issue search.
 Remember to enable this custom field in create issue screen, also allow Jira user (from #1) to fill it and view it.
+You will need both id of this field (in format `customfield_*`) and name.

 #### 3. Create Graylog notification
 Create Graylog notification and choose `Jira Notification` as Notification type.